public class PgStatement extends Object implements Statement, BaseStatement

 Note:This method cannot be called on a

-PreparedStatement
+PreparedStatement or CallableStatement.

-- typically this is a SQL INSERT
+addBatch in interface Statementsql - typically this is a SQL INSERT or

-- if a database access error occurs,
+UPDATE statementSQLException - if a database access error occurs,

 driver does not support batch updates, the method is called on a

-PreparedStatement
+PreparedStatement or CallableStatementStatement.executeBatch(),

-public void clearBatch() throws SQLException
+throws SQLException

-object's current list of
+java.sql.StatementStatement object's current list of

 SQL commands.

-- if a database access error occurs,
+clearBatch in interface StatementSQLException - if a database access error occurs,

-driver does not support batch updatesStatement.addBatch(java.lang.String)
+driver does not support batch updatesStatement.addBatch(java.lang.String),

-protected BatchResultHandler createBatchHandler(Query[] queries, ParameterList[] parameterLists)
+DatabaseMetaData.supportsBatchUpdates()protected BatchResultHandler createBatchHandler(Query[] queries, ParameterList[] parameterLists)

-public int[] executeBatch() throws SQLException
+public int[] executeBatch()

-elements of the array that is returned are ordered
+java.sql.Statementint elements of the array that is returned are ordered

 to correspond to the commands in the batch, which are ordered